Steven Landek

-Steven M. Landek (born December 23, 1955) was a member of the Illinois Senate representing the 12th district since his appointment in 2011.
-The 12th district includes all or parts of Bridgeview, Burbank, Bedford Park, McCook, Brookfield, Riverside, Berwyn, and Cicero.
-Prior to the 2011 redistricting he represented the 11th district.
-He is currently the Mayor of Bridgeview and the Lyons Township Democratic Committeeman.
+Steven M. Landek (born December 23, 1955) is an American politician who serves as the mayor of Bridgeview, Illinois and the Lyons Township Democratic Committeeman.
+He was appointed as a member of the Illinois Senate for the 11th district in 2011 following the resignation of Louis Viverito.
+Following a state-wide redistricting in 2011, he represented the 12th district from 2013 to 2023, serving as state senator for all or parts of Bridgeview, Burbank, Bedford Park, McCook, Brookfield, Riverside, Berwyn, and Cicero.

-As mayor, Landek oversaw the construction of Toyota Park (now SeatGeek Stadium), the former home of the Chicago Fire Soccer Club and currently, home of the Chicago Red Stars.
+As mayor, Landek oversaw the construction of Toyota Park (now SeatGeek Stadium), the former home of the Chicago Fire Soccer Club and the Chicago Red Stars.
+He was appointed by governor J.B.
+Pritzker as a board member of the Illinois Finance Authority on August 28, 2023, and was re-appointed to the position on July 18, 2025.

+Landek also co-owns Southwest Regional Publishing, which publishes local newspapers such as The Reporter and the Desplaines Valley News.

 State senator

-As of July 2022, Senator Landek is a member of the following Illinois Senate committees: